NFL Picks for Week 1

 Favorite pick: Cowboys -.5 (The Cowboys may not be a good team...
 But they're playing the Rams) 49ers -2.5 (I lay less than a FG to take the 49ers on the road against some QB such as Carson Palmer or Drew Stanton?
 Alrighty then.)

 I made eight picks this week..
 I should really prune that down, but once again I am somewhat confident in a fair number of these picks.
+(I forgot to say which games had the greatest line differentials, whoops.)
 Also I wanted to mention last year's SB matchup, the Seahawks and Broncos.
 I had the game at Seahawks -5.5 while Vegas has it at Seahawks -5.
 I think the Broncos are in a very tough spot since they just played the Chiefs in a demoralizing way last weekend while the Seahawks are coming off a double digit loss for the first time in an extremely long time, in terms of the NFL time-frame anyways, thus regression is very likely to kick in, but I would still lean towards a Broncos play since I think the teams are closer to evenly matched this year and therefore the Broncos are getting a point or two fewer than they should.